codihuston/ustrending/docs/development.md

 1. In your terminal, `cd` into the root of this repository.
 You should see the `README.md` and `ustrending.code-workspace` in this directory.
-All commands hereafter will be relative to this directory.
+All commands hereafter will be relative to this directory

 2. Deploy [ingress-nginx](https://kubernetes.github.io/ingress-nginx/),
    a traffic controller that will delegate traffic into your cluster.
 It is possible that you may already have a traffic controller enabled in your local Kubernetes cluster.
-If that is the case, you may skip this setup.
+If that is the case, you may skip this setup

    Otherwise, use the provided `ingress-nginx-example.yml` file as such: